 The realities of war were brought vividly home by the death of Louis Jordan, San Antonio Academy Class of 1911, former captain of the University of Texas football team.
 Louis was killed in action on March 5, 1918.
 He was the first Academy graduate to die in action and the first Texas officer to die in France.

 1886 Dr. W.B.
 Seeley founded The Seeley School, a college preparatory school.
-Opening classes brought thirty boys to 231 East Houston Street, near Travis Park, and by year’s end enrollment increased to sixty-four students.
+Opening classes brought 30 boys to 231 East Houston Street, near Travis Park, and by year’s end enrollment increased to 64 students.

 1888 Seeley purchases land on North Flores at San Pedro Springs and construction begins on residence and school building.